 Children and adults who are at risk of chickenpox complications should take measures to avoid the virus that causes it and ask their doctor if a vaccine is suitable for them.

-Catching chickenpox once or getting a vaccine against the virus makes most healthy people immune for life.
+Catching chickenpox once or getting a vaccine against the virus that causes it makes most healthy people immune to it for life.

-Some children who receive the vaccine may still get the illness, but the symptoms tend to be milder with fewer blisters.
+Some children who receive the vaccine may still get the illness, but the symptoms tend to be milder, causing fewer blisters.

 Children who catch chickenpox at a pox party will usually experience the full illness.
-And, although it is rare in healthy children, there is still a risk of complications after becoming infected with the virus.
+Also, although it is rare in healthy children, there is still a risk of complications after catching the virus.